priyadarsimishra/Signal-X/README.md

 This project was designed to aid with simplicity in mind.
 It is designed to recommend the user whether to buy, hold, or sell a particular stock.
 Of course, **NO USER SHOULD** **TAKE THIS RECOMMENDATION AS SOUND FINANCIAL ADVICE.
 THIS IS FOR EDUCATIONAL PURPOSES.**
+We were inspired to create this project because we saw a need to make investing more accessible.
+And throughout the development of this project, we experienced how difficult it is to really get software deployed.
+We originally planned to have a complicated backend setup but were greatly limited by the available free APIs and easy to integrate databases.
+We ended up building the project using React for the easier Frontend development and a Python LSTM model for the intelligence behind the "advice".
+However, we ran into issues in connecting the two.
+Originally, we had not structured the Python file in a way where it could be invoked by the frontend, so we needed to restructure it.
+But it did end up working.
+However, we do believe there is of course more work to do!

 ## Disclaimer